microsoft/FluidFramework/examples/apps/cra-demo/README.md

 ### 3.b Initialize Fluid with the appropriate service

 The Fluid import can be initialized with a number of different services.
 The `TinyliciousService` defines the schema for connecting to a locally deployed [tinylicious](https://www.npmjs.com/package/tinylicious) Fluid service.
-You'll use different provided services, like `RouterliciousService`, when connecting to production Fluid services.
+You'll use different provided service packages depending on the service you are connecting to.

 ```js
 // add below getContainerId